Molinaro History, Family Crest & Coats of Arms

 - James Molinaro (b.
 1931), American politician, Borough President of Staten Island

-- Margaret R. Molinaro, American Democrat politician, Delegate to Democratic National Convention from Pennsylvania, 1972
+- Margaret R. Molinaro, American Democratic Party politician, Delegate to Democratic National Convention from Pennsylvania, 1972

 - Louis Molinaro, American politician, Candidate for New York State Assembly 11th District, 2000